 NOTICE OF LEGISLATIVE AND REGULATORY AFFAIRS COMMITTEE TELECONFERENCE MEETING

-Instructions to connect to the meeting can be found at the end of this agenda.
-Due to potential technical difficulties, please consider submitting written comments by June 10, 2020, to firstname.lastname@example.org for consideration.
+Due to potential technical difficulties, please consider submitting written comments by March 18, 2022, to firstname.lastname@example.org for consideration.

 Sheryll Casuga, PsyD

 Stephanie Cheung, Licensing Manager

 Jason Glasspiegel, Central Services Manager